Kantian Introduction

 The more complex the situation, the more we may need to consider, maybe also need to be seen to have considered, all the possible options and steps, and the more ingenuity, imagination, skill or craft may be needed to pick a best route to the desired solution.

-At the level of society, politics, culture and psychology – the humanities – I doubt that would be considered remotely contentious, probably more like second nature.
-Duh – obvs!
+At the level of society, politics, culture and psychology – the humanities – I doubt that would be considered remotely contentious, probably a given.

 But what about physics, science generally, the real world of natural philosophy?
 Surely “atoms” – the particles of matter and energy – don’t care how they got to some arrangement, do they?
 The same arrangement is the same result, surely?
-You’d be mad – it’s inconceivable, impossible – to think otherwise.
-That’s what a hard-determinist would say.
+You’d be mad – it’s inconceivable, impossible – to think otherwise?
+That’s what an objective, logical-positivist, determinist would say.
 In reality and in thought experiments, running repeated cases from the same starting condition to the same final state, must achieve the same result, identical in absolutely every way.
-Indeed, even the thought experiment’s stock-in-trade, “if” the situation was reset to an identical starting state, we can safely ignore questions of how the reset could conceivably, possibly, let alone tractably or physically be achieved, after all it’s only a thought experiment.
+Indeed, even the thought experiment’s stock-in-trade, “if” the situation was reset to an identical starting state, we can safely ignore questions of how the reset could be achieved conceivably, possibly, let alone tractably or physically, after all it’s only a thought experiment.
 Physics is deterministic, therefore … all bets on variations beyond statistical uncertainty are off.

-Well the hard-determinists, the greedy-reductionists, are wrong.
+Well the objective, determinist, greedy-reductionists, are wrong.
 Many processes in the natural world exhibit both route-dependent and route-independent properties.
 The properties of states depend on their histories as well as their arrangements.
 The net result of their histories cannot be reduced to the arrangements of the component parts in their end states.
-Think about that.

 Nassim Nicholas Taleb uses Ergodicity in the context of downside risk-management in a chapter he’s pre-published from his forthcoming book Skin in the Game.
 Where downside risks in probability tails involve not simply cumulative damage but binary all or nothing, dead or alive, result or ruin, success or failure, it makes a hell of a difference how you arrive at a population of cases to derive and interpret your stats.
 One person taking the same risk many times is quite different from a distributed population of individuals each risking their own skin in their own games.
 “Average” risk is pretty meaningless in the former case where the sequence of repeated risks clearly matters unlike the latter.